 The internet is wonderfully weird sometimes and Reply All has a knack for diving down interesting rabbit holes and uncovering comical absurdity at the heart of modern technology.
 While it’s ostensibly a tech show, it’s very accessible, and the hosts always take the time to explain what they’re talking about.
 They’re also likeable and quick to poke fun at themselves.
 The best episodes see them investigate strange online scams and they do a great job of balancing technical information with a compelling story that features an interesting cast of real-life characters.

-If you listen to just one episode, make it The Case of the Missing Hit.
-It's the most satisfying tale of internet strangeness you'll hear in 2021.
+If you listen to just one episode, make it The Case of the Missing Hit (opens in new tab).
+It's the most satisfying tale of internet strangeness you'll hear in 2022.

 Depending on your point of view, this tale of what went wrong at medical technology start-up Theranos could fit into the crime section.
 The company generated a huge buzz based on its potentially game-changing blood testing technology, which was supposed to allow people to have blood tests with a mere finger prick, instead of requiring a larger sample to be drawn with a needle.
 Theranos was widely hailed as an all-conquering unicorn and hit a $9 billion valuation before the truth came out and CEO Elizabeth Holmes suffered a dramatic fall from grace.